wgtechlabs/unthread-discord-bot/README.md

 5. The bot includes validation to ensure only actual forum channels are processed, preventing conflicts with text channels.

 > **Important**: Only add actual forum channel IDs to this list.
 The bot will validate channel types to prevent issues.

-### How to Get Your Discord Server ID

-1. Open Discord and go to your server.
-2. Click on the server name at the top of the channel list to open the dropdown menu.
-3. Select "Server Settings".
-4. In the "Server Settings" menu, go to the "Widget" tab.
-5. Enable the "Server Widget" option if it is not already enabled.
-6. The "Server ID" will be displayed under the "Widget" settings.

-Alternatively, you can enable Developer Mode to get the server ID:

-1. Go to your Discord user settings.
-2. Navigate to the "Advanced" tab under "App Settings".
-3. Enable "Developer Mode".
-4. Right-click on your server name in the server list.
-5. Select "Copy ID" to copy the server ID to your clipboard.

 ## 💬 Community Discussions